Belgarel/DEVOPS-epitech-ansible/README.md

 Add --skip-tags "tag1,tag2" to exclude certain tags (typically, tag `wip`).

 * front: for front installation and deployment
+* app: for application installation and deployment
+* bdd: for database installation and deployment

+* hosts: for deployment of the hosts file
 * install: for first installation actions specifically
 * wip: for taks that do not work yet